Igorxp5/whatsapp-insights/README.md

 See more options running ```python main.py extract-profile-images --help```.

+### Extract Contacts

+To get contact names, both of the main features of this project requires **VCF** file containing contact info.
+You can export that using your Contacts app.
+The profile images in the vcf file is imported as well.

+**The project may not work well to match the messages' contact to your vcf file' contacts if the phone numbers in your contacts (vcf file) are correctly formatted: +CCDDDPPPPPPPPP.**

+**Legend:**
+- **CC: Contry code**
+- **DDD: Area Code**
+- **PPPPPPPPPP: Phone Number**

 ### Generate Insights Image

 To create the insights image you need ```msgstore.db```, export your contacts to ```vcf``` file and your contacts profile images.